Cory Bernardi: Nuclear industrial development

+Publications

+Bernardi is the author of The Conservative Revolution, published in 2013.

 Criticism

 On 28 September 2015, Tony Jones, host of the television program Q&A on ABC, referred to "Cory Bernardi's Golden Dawn or something" in the context of the prospect of Bernardi forming his own political party.
 The Greek political party Golden Dawn has been characterised as neo-fascist.
 ABC later stated that the words were intended only as shorthand for a new conservative party and not to suggest that Bernardi shared the views of Golden Dawn.

 In February 2016, Labor Opposition Leader Bill Shorten labelled Bernardi a "homophobe".
 In March, student protesters trashed Bernardi's Adelaide office and wrote slogans such as "stop homophobia" after Bernardi raised concerns about the content of the Safe Schools Program.
 Bernardi claimed the program was indoctrinating minors.

 Bernardi was criticised for comments regarding the role of women in the military.
-Liberal Senator Linda Reynolds called Bernardi a 'disgrace' in response to Bernardi's condemnation of women seeking combat roles in the military.
+Liberal Senator Linda Reynolds called Bernardi a "disgrace" in response to Bernardi's condemnation of women seeking combat roles in the military.